What is the goal of this project?

 Who is behind this project?

 The Center for Gun Violence Reporting resides within the Institute for Community Engagement and Civic Leadership at Community College of Philadelphia, with support from the Philadelphia COVID-19 Community Information Fund.
 The Credible Messenger Project has been made possible with support from the Independence Public Media Foundation.
 The center and project are being directed by Jim MacMillan of The Initiative for Better Gun Violence Reporting.

-This is a pilot project and we want your feedback: Please contact us with any questions, concerns or recommendations.
+This is a developing project and we want your feedback: Please contact us with any questions, concerns or recommendations.